 Do you think that enough is being done to fight Zika at the moment?
 Are the right choices being made?

-So now suddenly we have Zika, and it’s looming over the United States.
-It’s going to move in here as our mosquito season starts and now suddenly we’re saying – oh my god we need to do something, let’s throw two billion dollars at it with chemicals to try to suppress the population of mosquitoes.
-But we’ve known since we started fighting mosquitoes that it’s impossible to completely control their populations.
+Suddenly we have Zika, and it’s looming over the United States.
+It’s going to move in here as our mosquito season starts, and now suddenly we’re saying – “oh my god, we need to do something, let’s throw two billion dollars at it with chemicals to try to suppress the population of mosquitoes”.
+But we’ve known since we started fighting mosquitoes that it’s impossible to control their populations completely.

 Do you think that all the hysteria in the U.S about Zika is warranted?

-Yet what we know is that if we have Zika outbreaks in the United States or in Europe it’s only going to be seasonal.
-It won’t be all year round because mosquitoes don’t bite us all year around.
+Yet what we know is that if we have Zika outbreaks in the United States or Europe, it’s only going to be seasonal.
+It won’t be all year round because mosquitoes don’t bite us all year round.
 So women need to be able to control their reproduction.
 That’s true all the time but especially when there’s a risk of congenital defects from mosquito viruses.
-If you can put off your pregnancy for the two months that mosquitoes are biting, then you have effectively protected yourself from 99.5 percent of the risk that Zika poses.
+If you can put off your pregnancy for the two months that mosquitoes are biting, then you have adequately protected yourself from 99.5 per cent of the risk that Zika poses.

-We absolutely need better data but even before we do that we need independence in our health agencies.
-The WHO delayed announcing an emergency with Ebola because they were afraid of disrupting commercial interests.
-The Associated Press have found documents that prove that.
+We absolutely need better data, but even before we do that we need independence in our health agencies — the WHO delayed announcing an emergency with Ebola because they were afraid of disrupting commercial interests.
+The Associated Press has found documents that prove that.